ActionpackdHQ/AI-SDK/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities to security@actionpackd.ai
+Please report security vulnerabilities to ram@actionpackd.com

 We will acknowledge receipt within 24 hours and provide a detailed response within 48 hours, including:
 - Confirmation of the issue